 As noted in Volume 1, Sequater initially submitted non-direct forecasts in April 2012.
-Sequater subsequently revised these forecasts in November 2012 following the Authority's review of Grid Service Charges and the Minister's subsequent decision and further analysis by Sequater of bulk water costs.
+Sequater subsequently revised these forecasts in November 2012 following the Authority's review of GSCs, the Minister's subsequent decision regarding this review and further analysis by Sequater of bulk water costs.